The Scout Association of Guyana

-The Scout Association of Guyana, is a Scouting organization in Guyana formed in 1967 as a successor to The Scout Association of the United Kingdom's Guiana branch.
-The association became a member of the World Organization of the Scout Movement in 1967.
-In 2008, the association had 424 members.
+The Scout Association of Guyana is the national Scouting organization of Guyana.
+It was established in 1967 as the successor to the British Guiana branch of the Scout Association of the United Kingdom.
+The association became a member of the World Organization of the Scout Movement in the same year.
+As of 2008, it had 424 registered members.

 History

-There is a record of Scout Troops in British Guiana in 1909.
-Later, some Scout Troops registered with The Boy Scouts Association of the United Kingdom which established a branch in British Guiana.
-The Boy Scouts Association appointed a District Commissioner, District Committee, and its executive committee.
-In 1920 these became the Colony Commissioner, Colony Boy Scout Council and its executive committee.
-The Boy Scouts Association's British Guiana branch changed its name to The Scout Association of Guyana, which joined the World Organization of the Scout Movement in 1967.
+There is a record of Scout Troops in British Guyana in 1909.
+Later, some Scout Troops registered with the Boy Scouts Association of the United Kingdom, which established a branch in British Guiana.
+The Boy Scouts Association appointed a District Commissioner, a District Committee, and its executive committee.
+In 1920, these became the Colony Commissioner, Colony Boy Scout Council, and its executive committee.
+The Boy Scouts Association's British Guyana branch changed its name to The Scout Association of Guyana, which joined the World Organization of the Scout Movement in 1967.

 Early troops

 Scouting was introduced to British Guiana in 1909, making Guyana the first Caribbean country to start scouting and fifth in the world.
 The first Scout Troop was formed at Queen's College under the leadership of George Manly, a Sergeant Major in the British Regiment stationed there.
-New troops formed, being attached chiefly to church schools including St. Mary’s, St. Theresa’s, St. Stanislaus, St. Francis, St. Thomas More, HQ Troop 39, St. Pius ,and Central High in Georgetown.
+New troops formed and were attached mainly to church schools including St. Mary’s, St. Theresa’s, St. Stanislaus, St. Francis, St. Thomas More, HQ Troop 39, St. Pius, and Central High in Georgetown.

-Troop 39 was a notable group, as the first Troop to make the overland journey to Kaieteur Falls.
-This Troop produced some of Guyana's scout leaders - including two Chief Commissioners, D.B.
-St. Aubyn and Lawrence Thompson, and 4 Assistant Chief Commissioners for Cubs.

-Scouting spread from the county of Demerara to the county of Berbice, where a renowned Troop, Lady Davson's Own, was formed.

-Scouting emerged in the county of Essequibo in the 1940s with Troops mostly attached to Church Schools.
-A troop was started at Onderneeming Boys' Reformatory in Suddie.
-Sam Cummings, an instructor at the School, was the first Scout Leader, followed by the Headmaster, a Mr Kissoon.
-There were a few Troops and Packs in the Pomeroon and Rupununi districts.
-For many of these Troops the departure of the resident Priest meant the closure of the Troop.
-A Troop at Kamarang, Upper Mazaruni, catering mainly for Amerindian boys, was run by Canon John Dorman, who had been trained as a scout leader at Gilwell, England.

-Another prominent Troop was St Stanislaus College Troop, catering for Roman Catholic boys before the school became co-educational.
-Among its leaders was Father Bernard Darke, S.J., who had been trained as a Scout Leader at Gilwell, England and made a great contribution to Scouting in Guyana before his death.
-As well as running the Troop he served on Guyana's Scout Executive Committee and was a member of the Leader Training Team.
+Another prominent troop was St. Stanislaus College Troop 25, established in 1911, which catered for Roman Catholic boys before the school became co-educational.
+Among its leaders was Father Bernard Darke, S.J., who had been trained as a Scout Leader at Gilwell, England.
+He was on Guyana's Scout Executive Committee and was a member of the Leader Training Team.